 - Medications.
 Pain relievers — such as aspirin, acetaminophen (Tylenol, others) and ibuprofen (Advil, Motrin IB, others) — might ease muscle and joint pain.

-Having to deal again with an illness you thought was in the past can be discouraging, even overwhelming at times.
+Having to deal again with an illness you thought was in the past can be discouraging or even overwhelming at times.
 Recovering from the initial illness required drive and determination, but now the late effects of polio require you to rest and conserve your energy.

 Here are some suggestions: